Bang Energy

 Bang Energy is an American brand of energy drinks made by Vital Pharmaceuticals, a corporation located in Florida.
-As of 2023, Bang was the fourth-highest-selling energy drink in the United States, behind Monster, Red Bull and Celsius.
+In 2023, Bang was the third-highest-selling energy drink in the United States, behind Monster, and Red Bull.

 On July 31, 2023, Monster Beverage acquired Vital Pharmaceuticals for $362 million.
 Including the Bang Energy brand and a beverage facility in Phoenix, Arizona, the deal came months after the company filed for Chapter 11 bankruptcy protection.

 History

 Founded in 1993 by Jack Owoc, Bang's parent company manufactured and distributed sports supplements and performance beverages under the brand name VPX.
 Other products distributed by Vital included Redline, Noo Fuzion, and Meltdown.

 In 2012, Vital created Bang, marketed as a low sugar carbonated energy drink and with the mission to make high-quality nutritional supplements backed by scientific research.
 In 2017, it was announced that Bang would offer a caffeine-free variant of the beverage, using beta-alanine in place of caffeine.

 In 2019, the company opened a manufacturing and distribution facility in Phoenix, Arizona, which operates alongside their facility in Pembroke Pines, Florida.

 In April 2020, PepsiCo entered into an exclusive distribution agreement with VPX to distribute Bang in the United States.
 On November 17, 2020, it gave PepsiCo a notice of termination; an emergency arbitrator ruled in December 2020 that Pepsi remained the exclusive distributor of Bang drinks until 2023.
 VPX resolved their disputes with PepsiCo and transitioned away from their distribution in June 2022.

 In August 2022, it was reported that Keurig Dr Pepper was in talks to purchase VPX; these talks fell apart shortly after the reports surfaced.

 On October 10, 2022, Bang's parent company filed for Chapter 11 bankruptcy protection.
 Three months after Owoc was removed and John DiDonato was named interim CEO of VPX, Monster Beverage reached an agreement for its purchase on June 28, 2023, this was completed one month later.
 Due to Monster's partnership and partial ownership by The Coca-Cola Company, Bang is now distributed through Coca-Cola's distribution network.